falkodev/apos-nuxt-demo/README.md

 How does this work?

 Edit `frontend/components/Register.vue`.
 You can observe that the component calls `/modules/apostrophe-users/register` when submitting the form.
-On the backend, the `apostrophe-users` module has a custom route:
+On the backend, the `apostrophe-users` module in `backend/lib/modules/apostrophe-users/index.js` has a custom route:

 ```js
 self.route('post', 'register', async (req, res) => { ... }